Crate training is controversial, but it doesn’t need to be.

 If you’re not at home for portions of the day, this is another consideration that you’re going to want to make.
 It’s possible that your dog can roam around and get injured during the day.

 For this reason, you must have safety measures in place—such as crate training—to keep your Yorkie safe while you’re gone.

-With all this being said, it’s time to look at how you can effectively crate train your Yorkshire Terrier.
+Now let’s look at how you can effectively crate train your Yorkshire Terrier.
 Below, we’ll go over what you need to know to get started with this potentially life-saving practice.

-Introduce Your Yorkie to the Crate
+Introduce Your Yorkie To The Crate

-Start Feeding Them in Their Crate
+Start Feeding It In The Crate

-One of the best ways to do this is to start feeding them in their crates.
+One of the best ways to get your Yorkie comfortable in the crate is to start feeding it while it is in there.

-Start Crating Your Dog for Short Periods
+Start Crating Your Yorkie For Short Periods

 Increase Crating Times